Lewis and Clark's Columbia River

 The Dalles - Celilo Canal and Locks ...

-The Dalles - Celilo Canal was completed in 1915, creating a steamboat waterway around the Fivemile Rapids ("Long Narrows"), Tenmile Rapids ("Short Narrows"), and Celilo Falls.
+The historic The Dalles - Celilo Canal was completed in 1915, creating a steamboat waterway around the Fivemile Rapids ("Long Narrows"), Tenmile Rapids ("Short Narrows"), and Celilo Falls.
 It provided a clear journey to Lewiston, Idaho.
-The canal was 8.6 miles long with it's lower end located 3.3 miles above The Dalles The end of the canal came with construction of The Dalles Dam and Locks.
+The canal was 8.6 miles long with it's lower end located 3.3 miles above The Dalles The demise of the canal came in 1957 with construction of The Dalles Dam and Locks.

 [More]